xgui4/Pizza.net-1/README.md

 This is ©️2023 Xgui4 Studio - All Right Reserved
 --------------------------------------------------------------------------------
-If any tier party change anything who copy, this repository and site will be privated
+If any tier party change anything or copy anything, this repository and site will be privated